rbehrends/psingthreadlib/doc/threadpools.md

 subordinate to the current thread.
 It is useful for testing and debugging and can also be used to emulate user-space threads in single-threaded Singular.

-The optional argument `npriothreads` must be less than or equal to `nthreads` and describes how many worker threads are using priority-based scheduling rather than first-come-first-served scheduling.

 A threadpool can be shut down with the `closeThreadPool()` function: